zloeber/ephemeral-root-ca/README.md

 - `name` sets the Root CA common name used during generation.
 - `organization` is optional and defaults to `Ephemeral PKI` when omitted.
 - `domain` is optional; when provided it is used to build the issuing and CRL URLs.
 Supply either a hostname (scheme defaults to `https://`) or a full URL.
 When left empty the local `BAO_ADDR` value is used instead.
+- When `task setup-root-ca` runs, it first creates a local private key (`secrets/root-ca.key`) and self-signed certificate bundle (`secrets/root-ca.pem`), then uploads both to OpenBao.
+Keep the key encrypted with `task stop`/`task encrypt-secrets` before committing.

 ### Subordinate CA Settings
 Edit `config/sub-ca.json` to describe the issuing CA that will be signed by the root: